High Negotiations Committee

 Round 2 participants stated (Aug.
 2016 - Oct.
 2017):

 “It has been imposed on the Syrian people.
 They have no say on the ground.
 Most used to work for the Syrian government.
 They just changed uniforms.”
 (220291)

-“Showed political track can be inclusive.
-Replaced Coalition.
-Able to do what Coalition and Syrian National Council couldn't do - reach out to people in Syria.”
+“They showed a political track can be inclusive.
+They replaced the Coalition.
+They are able to do what the Coalition and Syrian National Council couldn't do, reach out to people in Syria.”
 (212041)